DecisionsDev/sample-blockchain-vehicle-lifecycle/vehicle-lifecycle/README.md

 You can clean-up the Business Network with: npm run clean

+# deploying the Decision Service

+At this point, you should have a RES running as a Docker Container.
+We need to deploy the Decision Service on it.
+A deployment feature has been integrated in the vehicle-lifecycle demo to deploy ruleapps through the Blockchain.

+- Launch Rule Designer 8.9.0 on a workspace that contains vehicle-lifecycle-xom and vehicle-lifecycle-decision-service
+- Open the deployer file in 'deployment'
+- make sure the Ruleset base version (in Decision Operation tab) is set to the right version (1.0 to start, to be incremented when you want to deployer newer version)

+- The first time, you need to deploy the XOM to the RES.
+Right click on the deployer file in the project explorer and select 'Rule Execution Server / Deploy XOM...'

+- right click on the deployer file in the project explorer and select 'Rule Execution Server / Deploy...'
+- in the wizard, UNCHECK THE TARGET SERVER so that the Ruelapp archive is generated in the output directory and not deployed directly to the RES
+    - this operation generate a vehicle.jar in the 'output' directory
+- run 'npm run deployRuleapp ../vehicle-lifecycle-decision-service/output/vehicle.jar 1.0 1.0'
+    - note that 'npm run deployRuleapp' deploy this ruleapp with these versions

 # submitting a suspicious transaction

 You submit a suspicious transaction with: